-4) To stop the load's motion automatically at each quarter turn, simply let go of the rotation release lever so that the rotation latch engages at the next stop.
+4) To stop the load's motion at each quarter turn, simply let go of the rotation release lever so that the rotation latch engages at the next appropriate stop (see ASSEMBLY: TO CHANGE THE PAD FRAME CONFIGURATION: About Secondary Rotation Stops).

-Note: Whenever rotation is not required, keep the rotation latch engaged, to prevent load damage or injury.
+Note: Whenever rotation is not required, keep the rotation latch engaged, to prevent accidental damage to the load and possible injury to the operator.